 Anyway, joining us now, Freedom Caucus members, Representative Louis Gomert of Texas, Dave Bratt of Virginia, here to discuss all of these developments.

-Because of this colossal Republican inexcusable failure, I think the president's doing two things simultaneously.
+Because of this colossal Republican, inexcusable failure, I think the president's doing two things simultaneously.

-One, I think he's negotiating, and number two, I think he's seeking out legitimate alternatives so he can at least get some of his promises accomplished if he needs it.
+And number two, I think he's seeking out legitimate alternatives so he can at least get some of his promises accomplished if he needs it.

-Now, there's a great risk for him here, and especially when you read the statement of Pelosi and Schumer, and they say, well, he agreed to DACA, which he denied today, and then he went on to say there'll be no deal without a wall, and they said, Well, there's no agreement on the wall.
+Now, there's a great risk for him here, and especially when you read the statement of Pelosi and Schumer, and they say, well, he agreed to DACA, which he denied today.

 So they want him to look as bad as possible.